foray1010/hk01-k8s-sharing/PITCHME.md

 @title[Kubernetes Master Architecture]

++++?image=assets/images/k8s-master-desc.jpg&size=contain

+@title[Kubernetes Master Description]

 Note:

-- api server: backend for api
+- api server
-- etcd: data storage for k8s internal use
+    - interface to start/stop pods, can call via api, ui and cli
+- etcd
+    - which pod is deployed and on which nodes
+- scheduler
-- scheduler: decide which node should the containers (pods) be deployed to
+    - decide which node should the pod be deployed to
-- controller:
+- controller manager
+    - make sure pod are running in desired number of replication
     - detect down node and take action (failover)
-    - maintain correct number of replication
 - k8s 1.6+: cloud-controller-manager
     - integrate with cloud provider like aws, gcp
     - e.g. config load balanacer for Service